 For each of our steel shops we coordinate our purchases of ferroalloys worldwide.
 The international costs of ferroalloys can vary substantially, within a short period.
-Our average costs of ferroalloys increased in 2017 compared to 2016.
+Prices for the main ferroalloys consumed by Tenaris increased sharply during 2017 and 2018.
+Although some materials have corrected downwards by end of 2018, current prices remain well above 2016 averages.